-- If the volume of both of the spaces horizontally adjacent to a wall assembly are Unconditioned Space Volume, then the volume of the wall assembly shall be included. - The volume of an attic that is not both air sealed and insulated at the roof deck shall be included. - The volume of a vented crawlspace shall be included. - The volume of an attached garage shall be included, even when it is conditioned. - The volume of a thermally isolated sunroom shall be included. - The volume of an attic that is both air sealed and insulated at the roof deck, the volume of an unvented crawlspace, and the volume of a basement shall be included unless it meets the definition of Conditioned Space Volume.
+- If either one or both of the volumes above and below a floor assembly is Unconditioned Space Volume, then the volume of the floor assembly shall be included. - If the volume of both of the spaces horizontally adjacent to a wall assembly are Unconditioned Space Volume, then the volume of the wall assembly shall be included. - The volume of an attic that is not both air sealed and insulated at the roof deck shall be included. - The volume of a vented crawlspace shall be included. - The volume of a garage shall be included, even when it is conditioned. - The volume of a thermally isolated sunroom shall be included. - The volume of an attic that is both air sealed and insulated at the roof deck, the volume of an unvented crawlspace, and the volume of a basement shall be included unless it meets the definition of Conditioned Space Volume.